dingdongg/pdf-merger/README.md

 ### Description
 PDF Merger merges multiple PDFs into a single PDF.

+### Installation pre-requirements
+The latest version of JRE must be installed prior to the installation steps.

 ### Installation
 An executable `.jar` file can be built using this project.